 - Choose the right stud finder.
-Check out our information above and choose the right stud finder for your needs.
+Check out the many stud information we have provided above and choose the right stud finder for your needs.

 - Double-check.
-Once you have located a stud, repeat the process to confirm that the stud finder did not malfunction.
+Once you have located a stud, repeat the process to confirm its accuracy and that the stud detector did not malfunction.

 - Have power.
-Charge your battery before use or make sure the stud finder has enough power before starting.
+Charge your battery before use, including making sure that the stud finder has enough power before starting.
 Low power can affect the readings.